Accelerating solutions to the diffusion equation: Abstract

 \section{Abstract}

-We report accelerating diffusive solutions to the one--dimensional diffusion equation with a constant diffusion coefficient.
-The maximum values of the density evolve in an accelerating fashion.
-We also construct a Gaussian--modulated form of the solution that retains this feature.
+We report accelerating diffusive solutions to the diffusion equation with a constant diffusion tensor.
+The maximum values of the diffusion density evolve in an accelerating fashion described by Airy functions.
+We show the diffusive accelerating behavior for one--dimensional systems, as well as for a general three--dimensional case.
+We also construct a modulated modified form of the diffusion solution that retains the accelerating features.